return42/sphkerneldoc/linux_src_doc/drivers/net/ethernet/intel/i40e/i40e_txrx_c.rst

 status being successful or not and take actions accordingly.
 FCoE should handle its context/filter programming/invalidation status and take actions.

+Returns an i40e_rx_buffer to reuse if the cleanup occurred, otherwise NULL.

 .. _`i40e_setup_tx_descriptors`:

 i40e_setup_tx_descriptors